Applications of weak attraction theory in Out($F_n$): Introduction

 We now state our main theorem:

-\textbf{ Theorem \ref{main}} \textit{Let $(\phi,\Lambda^\pm_\phi),(\psi,\Lambda^\pm_\psi)$ be two exponentially growing, pairwise independent elements of $\out(F_r)$.
-Then there exists an $M\geq0$, such that for all $n,m\geq M$ the group $\langle\psi^m,\phi^n\rangle$ will be free of rank two and every element of this free group, not conjugate to some power of the generators, will be hyperbolic and fully-irreducible.} A corollary of the main theorem is a theorem of Kapovich-Lustig.
+\textbf{ Theorem \ref{main}} \textit{Let $\phi , \psi $ be two exponentially growing elements of $\out$, such that there exists some dual lamination pairs $\Lambda^\pm_\phi$ and $\Lambda^\pm_\psi$, which makes $\phi$, $\psi$ pairwise independent.
+Then there exists an $M\geq0$, such that for all $n,m\geq M$ the group $\langle\psi^m,\phi^n\rangle$ will be free of rank two and every element of this free group, not conjugate (in $G$) to some power of the generators, will be hyperbolic and fully-irreducible.} A corollary of the main theorem is a theorem of Kapovich-Lustig.